De-wetting in Conformal Coating

 Eliminate contamination sources

-- Segregate silicones: ban silicone sprays/RTV handling near coating; control maintenance products; define βno-siliconeβ zones.
+• Segregate silicones: ban silicone sprays and RTV handling near coating; control maintenance products and define no-silicone zones.

-- Glove discipline: consistent glove type, no powders/hand creams; control handling steps between clean and coat.
+• Glove discipline: use consistent glove types, avoid powders and hand creams, and control handling between clean and coat.

-- Masking discipline: qualify masking products for transfer risk; avoid unknown tapes/adhesives; standardise approved materials.
+• Masking discipline: qualify masking products for transfer risk and standardise approved materials.

-- Bath control: monitor chemistry, contamination loading, change intervals, and rinse performance so residues are removed, not redistributed.
+• Bath control: monitor chemistry, contamination loading, change intervals and rinse performance.

-- Witness coupons: run known-clean coupons/boards alongside production to catch upstream contamination shifts early.
+• Witness coupons: run known-clean coupons or boards alongside production to catch upstream contamination shifts early.

 Control PCB-related contributors

-- Supplier escalation if defects mirror solder mask/ink features: request cure verification, lot traceability, and material/cure window review.
+• Supplier escalation: if defects mirror solder mask or ink features, request cure verification, lot traceability and material review.

-- Surface energy checks (where appropriate): dyne pens or contact-angle testing on suspect solder mask/ink regions.
+• Surface energy checks: where appropriate, use dyne pens or contact-angle testing on suspect regions.

 For upstream controls that prevent multiple defect types, see Surface Preparation & Cleanliness for Reliable Coating.

-- Map where it occurs: solder mask vs copper vs legend ink.
-Good wetting on copper but not mask/ink strongly indicates surface energy rather than coating chemistry.
+• Map where it occurs: compare solder mask, copper and legend ink.
+Good wetting on copper but not mask or ink indicates surface energy effects.

-- Does it mirror PCB features?
-If it tracks text, fiducials, or mask regions, suspect ink/mask cure or fab residues.
+• Check whether it mirrors PCB features: if it tracks text, fiducials or mask regions, suspect ink, mask cure or fabrication residues.

-- Wet-film observation: de-wetting is often easier to see during application/flash than after cure.
+• Observe the wet film: de-wetting is often easier to see during application and flash-off than after cure.

 2) Test the likely drivers

-- Thermal sensitivity: lightly pre-heat and observe changes (contamination mobilisation and wetting shifts are common).
+• Thermal sensitivity: lightly pre-heat and observe changes, as contamination mobilisation and wetting shifts are common.

-- Cleaning audit: verify bath chemistry, rinse effectiveness, drag-out control, and dry-out (avoid βcleaning re-depositionβ).
+• Cleaning audit: verify bath chemistry, rinse effectiveness, drag-out control and dry-out.

-- Witness coupons: run known-clean coupons alongside production.
-If coupons wet well but boards donβt, the root cause is usually incoming PCB/components.
+• Witness coupons: run known-clean coupons alongside production.
+If coupons wet well but boards do not, the root cause is usually incoming PCB or component surface chemistry.

 Inspection note: de-wetting is frequently missed if relying on UV fluorescence alone.
 White-light inspection during wet film and early flash-off is often more revealing.
 See the Inspection & Quality Hub.

-Repair: When to Touch-Up vs Strip & Recoat
+Repair: When to Touch-Up vs Strip and Recoat

-- Small isolated craters: if contamination source is removed and the surface can be re-cleaned/activated, local repair may be possible (validate acceptance and inspect boundaries).
+• Small isolated craters: if the contamination source is removed and the surface can be re-cleaned or activated, local repair may be possible.

-- Feature-tracking de-wetting (ink/mask pattern): treat as a systemic wetting failureβlocal touch-up often repeats; stripping and recoat after corrective action is usually required.
+• Feature-tracking de-wetting: if the defect follows ink or mask patterns, local touch-up often repeats; strip and recoat after corrective action is usually required.

 For removal workflows and best-fit methods, see the Removal & Rework Hub.